bridgenuke/bridgenuke/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on bridgenuke.
+- 🔭 I’m currently working on **bridgenuke.**
-- 🌱 I’m currently learning?
-Markdown mostly.
-I want to learn Yavascript but (Gary Bernhardt  https://www.destroyallsoftware.com/talks/the-birth-and-death-of-javascript watch that video on what is going to happen. (https://brython.info/)
+- 🔭 A demo of **bridgenuke.** and possibly football will be demoed at http://vcfmw.org/ on September 11-12, 2021
-- 👯 I’m looking to collaborate on anything.
+- 🌱 I’m currently learning **Markdown mostly.
+I want to learn Yavascript but https://www.destroyallsoftware.com/talks/the-birth-and-death-of-javascript**
-- 🤔 I’m looking for help with finding a new job.
+- 🤔 I’m looking for **help with finding a new job.**
-- 📫 How to reach me: bridgenuke@protonmail.com
+- 📫 How to reach me **bridgenuke@protonmail.com**
 - 💵 How to pay me: https://www.eff.org/pages/other-ways-give-and-donor-support Do it in the name Brian Brian Brian and I will know thank you!
-- 🐙 How to leave a pull request on this project: Don't, just don't fork it if you can!  https://dev.to/joelnet/how-one-guy-ruined-hacktoberfest2020-drama-1200
+- 🐙 How to leave a pull request on this project: 🚭 https://dev.to/joelnet/how-one-guy-ruined-hacktoberfest2020-drama-1200

 ### BridgeNuke Project